Go for Healthy Fats!

 - Do not eat trans fats found in fast food like french fries and baked goods like cookies.

-Use these tips to help you select and prepare foods with healthy fats.
+Use these Healthy Habits Power Tips to help you select and prepare foods with healthy fats.
 Pick one tip that you want to try right away, and go for it!